Gynoecium

 The term gynoecium is also used by botanists to refer to a cluster of archegonia and any associated modified leaves or stems present on a gametophyte shoot in mosses, liverworts, and hornworts.
 The corresponding terms for the male parts of those plants are clusters of antheridia within the androecium.
 Flowers that bear a gynoecium but no stamens are called pistillate or carpellate.
 Flowers lacking a gynoecium are called staminate.

 The gynoecium is often referred to as female because it gives rise to female (egg-producing) gametophytes; however, strictly speaking sporophytes do not have a sex, only gametophytes do.
 Gynoecium development and arrangement is important in systematic research and identification of angiosperms, but can be the most challenging of the floral parts to interpret.

 Introduction

 Unlike (most) animals, plants grow new organs after embryogenesis, including new roots, leaves, and flowers.
 In the flowering plants, the gynoecium develops in the central region of the flower as a carpel or in groups of fused carpels.
 After fertilization, the gynoecium develops into a fruit that provides protection and nutrition for the developing seeds, and often aids in their dispersal.
 The gynoecium has several specialized tissues.
 The tissues of the gynoecium develop from genetic and hormonal interactions along three-major axes.
-These tissue arise from meristems that produce cells that differentiate into the different tissues that produce the parts of the gynoecium including the pistil, carpels, ovary, and ovules; the carpel margin meristem (arising from the carpel primordium) produces the ovules, ovary septum, and the transmitting track, and plays a role in fusing the apical margins of carpels.
+These tissues arise from meristems that produce cells that differentiate into the different tissues that produce the parts of the gynoecium including the pistil, carpels, ovary, and ovules; the carpel margin meristem (arising from the carpel primordium) produces the ovules, ovary septum, and the transmitting track, and plays a role in fusing the apical margins of carpels.